arduino/help-center-content/content/Hardware Support/Generic/Reset-the-flash-memory-on-STM32H747-based-devices.md

 ## Use the partition scheme for Arduino PLC IDE

 This partition scheme is compatible with Arduino PLC IDE 1.1.0.

-Supported devices:

-- Arduino Opta Lite
-- Arduino Opta RS485
+The partitioning process depends on your device:

-- Arduino Opta WiFi
+### Arduino Opta

+If you are using an **Arduino Opta** (Lite, RS485, or WiFi), you can use the same procedure as the [default partition scheme](#use-the-default-partition-scheme).

+Follow the steps in [Use the default partition scheme](#use-the-default-partition-scheme) and ensure you type **"Y"** for all four confirmation prompts in the Serial Monitor (including the prompt for LittleFS).

-- Arduino Portenta Machine Control
+### Portenta Machine Control

-Follow these steps:
+If you are using a **Portenta Machine Control**, follow these steps:

 1. Download the following sketch: